4. An illustrative application

 if(isset($dSession)){

-// store the request parameters in the session
+// put the query parameters in the session

 session_write_close();